 "...
 For the joy of the Lord is your strength."

 Many people think that joy and Christianity don't often go together.
-Christians may be looked on as killjoys, austere, judgemental and unattractive characters.
+Christians may be looked on as killjoys, austere, judgmental and unattractive characters.
 Maybe we have ourselves to blame for that.

 If joy is missing from our faith then we really have some serious thinking to do.
 A joyless Christian has been described as 'a libel on his Master' because we have forgotten all that he has done for our salvation.
-God rejoices in his believing people and we rejoice in God and should be 'an Allelujah from head to foot' as one of the early Christians said!
+God rejoices in his believing people, and we rejoice in God and should be 'an Alleluia from head to foot', as one of the early Christians said!

 Dear Lord, forgive me when my life has been so preoccupied by worldly concerns that I have not rejoiced in the God of my salvation.
 Amen.